HomeSite Map

 There are an untold number of stories about popular recording artists releasing songs that they felt very strongly would be big hits, only to wind up instead as much lesser known achievements.
 Not too many of us could probably name the b-sides of such huge hits as “I Got You Babe,” “Na Na Hey Hey Kiss Him Goodbye” or Rod Stewart's hit “Maggie May.”
 Amazingly, all of these #1 hits were intended to be the throwaway b-sides while the other side of these records were thought to be the ones that would make the big impact.
 In the recording industry, one can never know.

 This was the case with the newly written “There’s A Place.”
-As The Beatles excitedly entered the EMI studios on February 11th, 1963 to record their very first album, it was their priority to record this song first.
+As The Beatles excitedly entered the EMI Studio Two on February 11th, 1963 to record their very first album, it was their priority to record this song first.
 They had high expectations that this serious, well-constructed song would have an impact on their career.

 But this was not to be.
 It actually ended up in a very unflattering position on the album; next to last on side two.
 It was released as a single in America, but only as the b-side to the amazingly successful “Twist And Shout.”
 And at a time when US disc jockeys were even playing the b-sides of singles in order to find more Beatles product to play on the air, this song was hardly noticed.
-In addition, after October of 1964, it was not on any US album until 1980, which gave it the reputation of being one of a few ‘lost Beatles tracks.’
+In addition, after October of 1964, it was not on any US album until 1980, which gave it the reputation of being one of a few "lost Beatles tracks."

 It seems that the excitement about this song waned shortly after it was recorded, although, upon further listening and the passing of time, it can be assessed that this was truly a unique, well-crafted slice of Beatles music which shouldn’t be forgotten.
 “There’s A Place” has truly found a place in the hearts of Beatles fans throughout the years.